Italy prosecutor requests trial for current and former UniCredit chiefs

-BARI, Italy An Italian prosecutor has asked for the current and former chief executives of UniCredit (CRDI.MI) to stand trial over the bank's alleged role in the 2004 bankruptcy of sofa company Divania, a person close to the matter said on Friday.
+BARI, Italy, April 3 An Italian prosecutor has asked for the current and former chief executives of UniCredit to stand trial over the bank's alleged role in the 2004 bankruptcy of sofa company Divania, a person close to the matter said on Friday.

 The local prosecutor in the southern town of Bari has asked for Unicredit chief executive Federico Ghizzoni and his predecessor Alessandro Profumo to stand trial along with 14 others, on charges of abetting bankruptcy.

-Prosecutors allege that UniCredit, Italy's biggest bank by assets, persuaded Divania to sign 203 derivatives contracts in 2002 and 2003 that led to losses of 15 million euros (11 million pounds) and the company's eventual bankruptcy, according to judicial sources.
+Prosecutors allege that UniCredit, Italy's biggest bank by assets, persuaded Divania to sign 203 derivatives contracts in 2002 and 2003 that led to losses of 15 million euros ($16.5 million) and the company's eventual bankruptcy, according to judicial sources.

 UniCredit reiterated on Friday its long-held position that its current and past employees had behaved correctly with relation to Divania, which once employed 400 people in Italy's "Sofa District".